dmitriykuptsov/soho-vpn-over-tls/README.md

 ```

 Then a SOHO VPN kicks in and establishes a connection to our VPN service and IP table rule
 is deleted.
-Otherwise the web server serves regular client some random pages.
+Otherwise the web server serves regular client some random page.